zuozhenggh/learning-library/data-management-library/modern-data-warehouse/configure-integration/configure-integration-v2.md

     ![](./images/5.16.png " ")

-**Note**: In case the connection is not successful, ssh into the EBS instance as the oracle user and execute the following commands:
+**Note:** In case the connection is not successful, ssh into the EBS instance as the oracle user and execute the following commands:

         sudo su - oracle